Introduction

 Allow Internal Traffic: To enable communication between VM instances within Subnet or VPC or peering VPC.

-Allow SSH for Linux: To allow to connect Linux VMs over SSH port.
+Allow SSH for Linux: To allow to Linux VMs over SSH port.

 Allow RDP for Windows: To allow RDP ports for Windows VMs.